FarouqJalabi/Flower-shop/README.md

 - Creating an account
 - Adding items to liked list
-- Adding items to shopping list
+- Adding items to shopping lisu

 ### Manager side: